 Which Joshua Tree Entrance is Best?

-The northwestern entrance is best for visiting some of the core park sites.
+The northwestern entrance is best for visiting some of the core park sites and many of the shorter hikes.
 It also has the larger of the Visitor Centers.
-But you can certainly use the southern entrance or the one that goes south of Twentynine Palms, just get your trail map in advance.
+But you can certainly use the southern entrance or the one that goes south of Twentynine Palms, just get your trail map in advance

 What is the Best Time of Year to Hike Joshua Tree?

 October to May is the best time to visit generally and certainly for these hikes in Joshua Tree.
-The summer temperatures are volcanic and the Parks Service does not recommend extended hiking during that time.
+The summer temperatures are volcanic and the park has little shade, so the Parks Service doesn’t recommend extended hiking during that time.

 Do I need Hiking Shoes for Joshua Tree?

-We don’t recommend sandals for any of these hikes as the terrain is pretty spikey!
+I love hiking in sport sandals, but don’t recommend them for any of these hikes as the terrain is pretty spikey!
 For the easy Joshua Tree hikes and nature trails, you can get away with tennis shoes.

 When Does Joshua Tree Open?